tsitsimis/underactuated/README.md

 ### LQR Stabilization with Linearized Dynamics

 Stabilize a non-linear system around a fixed point by applying a Linear Quadratic Regulator (LQR) on a linearized version of the system.
+The system's initial state needs to be in the region of attraction of the fixed point.

 LQR is a feedback controller derived from Dynamic Programming for linear systems and quadratic cost on state and control signal.